aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-1/_index.md

 //but 20 will not be visible because

-//the cell is formated as ---
+//the cell is formatted as ---

 cell.Formula = "=Sum(A1:A2)";